Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <p>
-Congressional districts should be <em> Compact </em>, meaning residents within the district live close to one another.
+Congressional districts should be <em> Compact</em>, meaning residents within the district live close to one another.
-Compact districts are square shaped without strange protrusions.
+These districts are square shaped without strange protrusions.
+18 states have a statutorial or constitutional requirement for compact districts.
-While compactness is important and in 18 states a statutorial or constitutional requirement, it is a more difficult criteria to evaluate than population deviations or contiguity, as the line between a compact and non-compact district can be ambiguous.
+Compactness is, however, a more difficult criteria to evaluate than population deviations or contiguity, as the line between a compact and non-compact district can be ambiguous.
 Compactness is typically measured through visual examination and mathematical tests such as Roeck, Schwartzberg, Polbsy-Popper, etc.  </p> <br>